-The phrase “pupula duplex” can be traced back to Ovid, and other ancient writers referring to it as the “Evil Eye.”
+The phrase “pupula duplex” can be traced back to Ovid, and other ancient writers who referred to it as the “Evil Eye.”

-This meaning of “pupula duplex” – from Latin, translated as “double pupil” – was visited in writings around the turn of the 20th century in attempts to determine if this “evil eye” was an actual physical condition, or merely symbolism used by these ancient writers.
+The meaning of “pupula duplex” – from Latin, translated as “double pupil” – was debated in writings around the turn of the 20th century in attempts to determine if this “evil eye” was an actual physical condition, or merely symbolism used by ancient writers.
 Walton Brooks McDaniel discussed the phrase in great detail in his essay, “The Pupula Duplex and Other Tokens of an “Evil Eye” in the Light of Ophthalmology.”
-McDaniel’s 1918 essay expands upon, and often refutes, an essay by Kirby Flower Smith’s entitled “Pupula Duplex” from 1902.
+McDaniel’s 1918 essay expands upon, and often refutes, an earlier essay by Kirby Flower Smith’s entitled “Pupula Duplex” from 1902.

 McDaniel takes some of Smith’s assertions to task, and presents additional explanations for the “pupula duplex” references:

 “In passing to the phenomenon of the pupula duplex, we may define the physical basis for the superstition much more narrowly and I hope quite convincingly.
 While it is probably a fact that there is no such thing among human beings as a double pupil, that is to say, as two real pupils, in one eye, each opening possessing a sphincter muscle enabling it to contract and dilate, there are appearances of the eye which would lead an ancient to discern two pupils where there existed only one real one, or to regard a twofold (duplex) enlargement of the normal opening as practically the equivalent of two.”

 It is pointed out that “most cases of polycoria, however, are actually pseudopolycoria as only one of the pupils is the true pupil with an iris sphincter muscle.
 Therefore, in almost all clinical situations, the correct term is pseudopolycoria.”

 There are also other eye disorders or eye injuries which can give the illusion of multiple pupils.